Morelia Cathedral: Interior

-This magnificent architectural work, due to the clarity of its profiles, chiaroscuro and the way of carving the facades between the buttresses, is compared by Joaquín Bérchez, with the facade of the Granada Cathedral by Alonso Cano and with works by Diego Antonio Díaz in Seville.
+This magnificent architectural work, due to the clarity of its profiles, chiaroscuro and the way of carving the façades between the buttresses, is compared by Joaquín Bérchez, with the façade of the Granada Cathedral by Alonso Cano and with works by Diego Antonio Díaz in Seville.

 Artistic works

 It still preserves great treasures.
 Works of great artistic, religious and historical value.